lonnen/astragalus/README.rst

 Status
 ======

-The board is implemented with all the constraintes necessary to make legal moves, but the game is is not implemented.
+The board is implemented with all the constraints necessary to make legal moves, but the game is is not fully implemented.
 For the moment you'll need to implement rolling your own `d6` every round.